aws-quickstart/cdk-eks-blueprints/docs/addons/amp-addon.md

 This Addon can used with four different patterns :

 Pattern # 1 : Simple and Easy - Using all default property values.
-This pattern creates a new AMP workspace with default property values such as `workspaceName`, `tags` and deploys an ADOT collector with `deployment` as the mode to remote write metrics to AMP workspace.
+This pattern creates a new AMP workspace with default property values such as `workspaceName`, `tags`, `namespace` and deploys an ADOT collector in the `default` namespace with `deployment` as the mode to remote write metrics to AMP workspace.

 ```typescript
 import 'source-map-support/register';